• Skip to primary navigation

 So, the idea of Structural Engineering theory is the application of physical laws and empirical knowledge of the structural performance of distinct materials and geometrics.

-Hence, Structural Engineers will need to fully understand applied mechanics, material science, and mathematics.
+Hence, Structural Engineers must thoroughly understand applied mechanics, material science, and mathematics.

 A knowledge of these courses helps them understand and predict how structures support and resist self-weight and imposed loads.